katef/libfsm/doc/advice.md

-# Using libfsm for High-Performance Pattern Matching
+# Advice on using libfsm for high-performance pattern matching

 libfsm compiles regular expressions to deterministic finite state machines (FSMs) and generates executable code.
 FSM-based matching runs in **linear time O(n)** with **no backtracking**.